-Little Pirate: Why Do We Recycle? by Innovative Kids is a really fun book about recycling with a pirate theme.
-Yes a pirate theme.
-Readers learn about recycling, composting and garbage along with two young pirates who need to clean up their ship.
-The pirates ask questions about different waste and the wise parrot fills them into the facts like the best bag to use while shopping is a cloth one, and what happens to the metal, glass and paper after we put them in the recycle bin.
+Little Pirate: Why Do We Recycle?
+By Innovative Kids is an enjoyable book about recycling with a pirate theme.
+Yes, a pirate theme.
+Readers learn about recycling, composting, and garbage, along with two young pirates who need to clean up their ship.
+The pirates ask questions about various waste, and the wise parrot fills them into the facts like the best bag to use while shopping is a cloth one, and what happens to the metal, glass, and paper after we put them in the recycle bin.

 The Whole Green World by Tony Johnston was an unexpected hit with my son.
-Today reading it he learned that you can’t judge a book by it’s cover, he saw the book in our pile to read and wasn’t taken with it, but I suggested maybe just reading the first page and he was hooked.
-The book is really about appreciating the whole world, from the view point of a little girl who grabs some seeds, plants them, waters them and savors the beauty all around her.
-My son loved the sing song text and the ultra detailed illustrations by Elisa Kleven.
-Which my son would study with every turn of the page asking me ” Mommy which bird?
+Today reading it, he learned that you can’t judge a book by it’s cover, he saw the book in our pile to read and wasn’t taken with it, but I suggested maybe just reading the first page, and he was hooked.
+The book is really about appreciating the whole world, from the viewpoint of a little girl who grabs some seeds, plants them, waters them, and savors the beauty all around her.
+My son loved the sing-song text and the ultra-detailed illustrations by Elisa Kleven.
+Which my son would study with every turn of the page asking me,” Mommy, which bird?
 Which book?
-Which cake is your favorite?” making reference to the illustrations.
-It was a wonderful book to snuggle up with!
+Which cake is your favorite?” referring to the illustrations.
+It was a beautiful book to snuggle up with!

 Dinosaur Woods by George McClements was my favorite pick from our latest library trip.
 I laughed all the way through this book because of it’s snide remarks and funny asides.
-I made a huge mistake though, I told my son how hilarious it was and oversold it to him.
-The humor went right over his 5 year old head.
+I made a huge mistake, though.
+I told my son how hilarious it was and oversold it to him.
+The humor went right over his five-year-old head.
 Oops!
-Luckily the story is great on it’s own.
-It’s about a bunch of forest friends who are trying to save their home from developers and get a great idea to make a dinosaur since no one would ever take a home away from a dinosaur.
-It’s really a book about conservation but it’s funny ( I stand by that) and sweet and a new favorite of mine.
+Luckily the story is great on its own.
+The story is about a bunch of forest friends who are trying to save their homes from developers and get a great idea to make a dinosaur since no one would ever take a home away from a dinosaur.
+It’s really a book about conservation, but it’s funny ( I stand by that) and sweet and a new favorite of mine.

 EcoMazes by Roxie Munro is a book that was sent to me by the publisher for review.
-The idea of this book is to showcase different ecosystems like wetlands, the tundra, desert and more through both a maze and search and find game.
-This book is not designed for preschoolers although my son loves it.
-We do the maze together as that is far too complicated for him, but he loves to find the animals on each page and has learned a lot about them too.
-What is awesome for older children ( 7-10) is that along with an answer key to the maze and pictures there is a full page of information about each ecosystem in the back of the book.
-This doesn’t talk down to the reader and gives great information using sophisticated vocabulary.
+The idea of this book is to showcase different ecosystems like wetlands, the tundra, desert, and more through both a maze and search and find game.
+This book is not designed for preschoolers, although my son loves it.
+We do the labyrinth together as that is far too complicated for him, but he loves to find the animals on each page and has learned a lot about them also.
+What is incredible for older children ( 7-10) is that along with an answer key to the maze and pictures, there is a full page of information about each ecosystem in the back of the book.
+This doesn’t talk down to the reader and gives excellent information using sophisticated vocabulary.

-Love Your World by Dawn Sirett is a how to manual for kids who want to be good environmentally responsible citizens of the earth.
-The text is lack luster at times but the message, tips and overall presentation is still worthwhile.
-It is a little longer and doesn’t have a warm fuzzy story book feel but would be great to kick start a unit of teaching for 4-8 year olds about conservation.
+Love Your World by Dawn Sirett is a how-to manual for kids who want to be good, environmentally responsible citizens of the earth.
+The text is lackluster at times, but the message, tips, and overall presentation is still worthwhile.
+It is a little longer and doesn’t have a warm fuzzy storybook feel, but it would be great to kick start a unit of teaching for 4-8 year olds about conservation.

-Gabby and Grandma Go Green by Monica Wellington is another wonderful book from one of our favorite authors.
-In the book Gabby and her Grandma spend a day together dedicated to going green.
-First making a great reusable bag and then using it all around town.
-I love that they go to the library and that is portrayed as a way to go green as well as a place to learn more about environmental efforts.
-Also showing ways to make a difference at the grocery store is perfect for young kids who are often tagging a long with parents on these errands.
-I can’t end the review without also mentioning the baby sibling who is sleeping in a sling at the end of the book, I love seeing baby wearing in books!
-This is a great environment themed book that works all year round not just for Earth Day.
+Gabby and Grandma Go Green by Monica Wellington is another beautiful book from one of our favorite authors.
+In the book, Gabby and her Grandma spend a day together dedicated to going green.
+First making a tremendous reusable bag and then using it all around town.
+I love that they go to the library, and that is portrayed as a way to go green as well as a place to learn more about environmental efforts.
+Also, showing ways to make a difference at the grocery store is perfect for young kids who are often tagging along with parents on these errands.
+I can’t end the review without also mentioning the baby sibling who is sleeping in a sling at the end of the book, I love seeing babywearing in books!
+This is an excellent environment-themed book that works all year round, not just for Earth Day.